VincentToups/datascience-book/chapter1/edit_exec.md

 in rapid succession.

-Files are executed either in the current directory or in the nearest parent directory above which contains a git repository or a .project file.
-This will make more sense when we cover unix stuff like directories, executables, etc.
+Files are executed either in the current directory or in the nearest parent directory above which contains a Git repository or a .project file.
+This will make more sense when we cover Unix stuff like directories, executables, etc.

-Futhermore, we will sometimes capture output from a file and put it into the current document.
-We can do this be enclosing that output in `<md>` and `</md>` tags.
+Furthermore, we will sometimes capture output from a file and put it into the current document.
+We can do this by enclosing that output in `<md>` and `</md>` tags.

 Now that that preliminary material is out of the way: